 Proton VPN — Best Free VPN

-Based in Switzerland with strong privacy laws, Proton VPN is open-source and has been independently audited.
-The free tier offers unlimited bandwidth (though limited server locations), and paid plans add Secure Core routing, which bounces your traffic through privacy-friendly countries before reaching the destination.
+Swiss-based, open-source, and independently audited.
+The free tier still offers unlimited bandwidth (rare among free VPNs).
+Paid plans add Secure Core routing through privacy-friendly countries and NetShield ad/tracker blocking.
 Free tier available; paid from ~$4/month.

 NordVPN — Best Premium VPN